-The Lending Code states that, if a customer has mental health problems, lenders should consider keeping a debt in-house rather than passing it to debt collectors.
-They should also make court action the last resort, putting debt advisers in a stronger position when negotiating with a lender.
+The Standards of Lending Practice state that if a customer has mental health problems, lenders should consider keeping a debt in-house rather than passing it to debt collectors.
+They should also consider whether it would be fair to continue to pursue the debt, depending on your circumstances.